 Implementation

 At Thomas Jones we are following the White Rose scheme of learning which has been recommended by the Department for Education as, ‘fully delivering a mastery approach’[1].
 The White Rose mastery approach is simple and allows children to use concrete, pictorial and abstract representations to help build their understanding of mathematical concepts.
-We encourage our children to use a variety of concrete objects such as Base 10 blocks and Ten-Frames to build a foundation of understanding in mathematics in all years, before deepening and consolidating through the use of written calculations and problems.
+We encourage our children to use a variety of concrete objects such as base 10, place value counters and ten frames to build a foundation of understanding in mathematics in all years, before deepening and consolidating through the use of written calculations and problems.

 Early Years Foundation Stage (EYFS)